slarse/slarse.github.io/content/pages/wiki/tools.md

 * I use it for everything.
 That's the largest appeal for me.
 One editor for all my editing needs.

+## [nushell](https://www.nushell.sh/) - A shell with data processing capabilities
+* Modern and powerful shell
+* Incorporates functionality equivalent of tools like `jq` and `awk` directly into the shell
+* You kind of have to try it out to understand - I use it more and more when I need to do quick data processing

 ## [fzf](https://github.com/junegunn/fzf) - The best fuzzy finder around
 * A _fuzzy finder_ allowing you to search through text with inexact (fuzzy) search terms
 * Great integration with `neovim`